Tsunami strikes Indonesia's Sunda Strait, leaving at least 20 dead

-Government officials say that at least 20 people were killed after a tsunami hit the coast around Indonesia's Sunda Strait, the BBC reports.
+A tsunami apparently caused by undersea landslides from a volcanic island killed at least 20 people after the waves hit the coast around Indonesia's Sunda Strait, the government reported.

-The national disaster management agency says 165 people were hurt and dozens of buildings were damaged early Sunday morning, according to the BBC.
+Another 165 people were hurt and dozens of buildings damaged Saturday night, the National Disaster Management Agency said.

-The agency says the possible cause of the tsunami were undersea landslides after the Krakatoa volcano erupted.
+The Meteorology and Geophysics agency in a separate statement said it could have been caused by undersea landslides from Anak Krakatau, a volcanic island formed over years from the Krakatau volcano, which last erupted in October.

+"I had to run, as the wave passed the beach and landed 15-20m (inland," Øystein Lund Andersen wrote on Facebook.
+He said he was taking pictures of the volcano when he suddenly saw a big wave come toward him.

 The Sunda Strait between the islands of Java and Sumatra connects the Java Sea to the Indian Ocean.

-The BBC reports that footage posted by the head of the disaster management agency showed the aftermath of the tsunami, with flooded streets and an overturned car.
+Footage posted by the head of the disaster management agency showed the aftermath of flooded streets and an overturned car.

 In September, at least 832 people were killed by a quake and tsunami that hit the city of Palu on the island of Sulawesi, which is just east of Borneo.